gillyb/jquery.ns-autogrow/README.md

 Option | Description
 -------|------------
 vertical | (true/false) - Enable/Disable vertical autogrow (true by default)
-horizontal | (true/false) - Enable/Disable horizontal autogrow (true by default)
-postGrowCallback | Post grow callback.
+shrinkVertical | (true/false) - If enabled, it will shrink the height of the textarea beyond it's original height. horizontal | (true/false) - Enable/Disable horizontal autogrow (true by default) postGrowCallback | Post grow callback.
 Executes after dimensions of textarea have been adjusted. flickering | (true/false) - Enable/Disable flickering.
 If flickering is disabled, extra line will be added to textarea.
 Flickering is _enabled_ by default.